PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 This enables you to code much quicker once you are used to using the SDK.
 The Text Element, for example, has 3 different names `Text`, `Txt` or`T`.
 InputText can also be written `Input` or `In` .

 The shortcuts aren't limited to Elements.
 The `Window` method `Window.FindElement` can be written as `Window.Element` because it's such a commonly used function.
-BUT,even that has now been shortened.
+BUT, even that has now been shortened to `window[key]`

 It's an ongoing thing.
 If you don't stay up to date and one of the newer shortcuts is used, you'll need to simply rename that shortcut in the code.
 For examples Replace sg.T with sg.Text if your version doesn't have sg.T in it.